MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-02-get-data.md

     :::column-end:::
 :::row-end:::

-## 6. Create code for Bing Search News with Python SDK
+## 6. Create code to get search results from Bing Search News with Python SDK

 **Step 1.** Create a file named `bing_search.py` in the **shared** folder.